Curating Louisiana's Creole Heritage through

 Black Storyville : Walk through parts of what was once the most notorious red-light district in the country, Storyville.
 Hear about the cribs, the Tango Belt, backatown where Louis Armstrong spent his young life, the battlefield where the black masking Indians met up and the area where the Baby Dolls were born!

-Destrehan Plantation, Unheard Voices of the German Coast : A multifaceted, multi-sensory historical tour that traces the lives of marginalized people who helped to shape Louisiana's culture.
-Learn about the connection between plantation life and New Orleans, about the builder, Charles Paquet and the importance of certain trades, hospitals on the grounds and the Freedmen's Bureau.
+Unheard Voices of the German Coast : A multifaceted, multi-sensory historical tour that traces the lives of marginalized people who helped to shape Louisiana's culture.
+Learn about the connection between plantation life and New Orleans, about the builders and the importance of certain trades, hospitals and early healthcare.
 There is an emphasis on enslaved Africans and Creoles, free people of color, Indigenous people and women. ***Includes at least one live demonstration.

 Community Outreach